Ghoulboy78/Scarpet-edit/docs/Documentation.md

     structure blocks.`force` will override an existing structure with the same name.
 Gives an error if no clipboard is present.
 Will also copy entities.
  - `/se structure delete <name>` -> Deletes a structure file called `name`.
- - `/se copy [pos]` -> Copies selection to clipboard setting the origin of the structure at `[pos]`, if given, or the curren player position, if not.
-By default, will not override the existing clipboard (can be changed by adding keyword `force`), and will also take the positions relative to position of player.
- - `/se paste [pos]` -> Pastes selection relative to player position or to `[pos]`, if given.
-Be careful incase you didnt' choose a wise spot making the selection.
  - `/se flood <block>` -> Performs a flood fill (fill connex volume) within the selection and starting at the player's position.
 Can both "fill" used to be air or replace some other block.
  - `/se flood <block> [axis]` -> Flood fill will happen only perpendicular to iven axis.
 Setting axis to `y`, for